Website SEO Basics - How to Optimize your Content

 SEO plugins can help you easily optimize your website content.
 There are quite a few WordPress SEO plugins out there.
 The two most popular are Yoast SEO and All in One SEO Pack.
 (Yes, you have to choose one–don’t use multiple SEO plugins at the same time.)
 Both of these plugins cover what you need for optimization.
 One difference is that Yoast SEO does content analysis and provides suggestions on how you can improve your SEO within a post.
 Another difference is that the Yoast SEO license is cheaper if you only need it for one site, while a single license of All in One SEO can be used on multiple sites.

 We have SEO packages and tools that can help.
-The best way to figure out what might work for you is to ask; Give us a call at 888-401-4678 or chat with us.
+The best way to figure out what might work for you is to ask.
+For further assistance, you may contact our Chat Support or Phone Support via 888-401-4678.